laksmiariyani9/Python-Introduction/README.md

   - Dictionary elements can be accessed by their keys rather than their index as in lists.
   - Here's an example of a dictionary:
     - CODE

+## Slicing
+  - In Python, slicing is a technique used to extract a portion (or a slice) of a sequence-like data type such as strings, lists, tuples, etc. Slicing allows you to retrieve a subset of elements from the original sequence based on specified start and stop indices.
+  - The syntax for slicing in Python is:
+    - CODE
+      - start: The index representing the beginning of the slice (inclusive).
+If omitted, slicing starts from the beginning of the sequence.
+      - stop: The index representing the end of the slice (exclusive).
+If omitted, slicing goes until the end of the sequence.
+      - step: The step size used to skip elements.
+If omitted, the default value is 1.